fbpx

 How an S-Corp Can Reduce Self-Employment Taxes

 In a traditional employer-employee relationship, the employee pays 7.65% of their income in Social Security and Medicare taxes, and the employer pays a matching amount.
 Together, these two payments make up 15.3%.
-When you own a normal LLC, you are considered to be “self-employed,” and thus, you pay both the employee’s and the employer’s portion of the tax.

 Then, you, as the employee, pay the 7.65% Medicare/Social Security tax on your wages, and the S-corp, as your employer, matches the 7.65% tax.
-Now, as long as your “reasonable compensation” is less than your overall business income, you pay less tax overall.

-Example of S-Corp Vs. Sole Prop Taxation
+Example of S-Corp vs. LLC Taxation

-As indicated earlier, if you earn $150,000 in income and you are not a corporation, you will pay about $23,000 in self-employment tax.
-Now, let’s see what happens if you elect to be taxed as an S-corp and you pay yourself a $60,000 salary.
+Example: As indicated earlier, if you earn $150,000 in income and you are not a corporation, you will pay about $23,000 in self-employment tax.

 Drawbacks of S-Corp